 Because of the potential for side effects and interactions with medications, supplements should be taken only under the supervision of a knowledgeable health care provider.

 Deciding which supplements to take can be difficult and confusing because there are so many different kinds on the market.
-Try not to make your selections based on price, packaging, or product promises.
+Try not to make your selections based on price, fancy or expensive packaging, or product promises.
 Instead, read the label to see what is really inside.

 Micronutrients are essential to your body's healthy functioning.
-However, making sure you get enough nutriets without taking too much can be tricky.
-Play it safe by speaking to your health care provider and an HIV-knowledgeable dietician about what supplements to take and possible side effects or interactions with your HIV drugs.
+However, making sure you get enough nutrients without taking too much can be tricky.
+You can play it safe by speaking to your health care provider or an HIV-knowledgeable dietician about what supplements to take and possible side effects or interactions with your HIV drugs.